 Don’t make the mistake of listing your skills.
 That would be terrible.
 Every other freelancer possesses the same skills, and so, try to spice up your animation proposal to make it stand out.
 Instead of mentioning the skills, go ahead and explain to the client how you’ll help them achieve their business goals.
 That would set you above the competition.

 Why do you need the animation proposal?

 It is important for freelance animators to protect themselves from likely abuse, especially in the form of clients who are unwilling to pay for services rendered.
+You’re going to work with a perfect stranger, and not unless you’re clear on the payment terms, you may end up rendering services that the client isn’t ready to pay for.
 In freelancing, you will encounter many people who have no problem paying what you charge.
 Similarly, you will meet many others who want to avoid paying you.